On the capture of dark matter by neutron stars: Conditions for the collapse of neutron star

-An exponential increase in the number of dark matter particles as a function of time because of self-interactions make the formation of a black hole from dark matter a possibility, even in the regime of slow thermalization considered here.
+An exponential increase in the number of dark matter particles as a function of time because of self-interactions makes the formation of a black hole from dark matter a possibility, even in the regime of slow thermalization considered here.
 There is an important mitigating effect, however, coming from the geometric limit.
-The exponential growth of $N_\chi(t)$ is cut off when the geometric limit is reached, when \be N_\chi (t_G)\sigma_{\chi\chi} = \pi r_\chi^2(t_G)\ . \ee In practice, the thermalization time occurs before $t_G$ for some parameter choices, in which case eq. (\ref{eq:rchit1}) does not apply after $t>t_{th}$.
+The exponential growth of $N_\chi(t)$ is cut off when the geometric limit is reached, \be N_\chi (t_G)\sigma_{\chi\chi} = \pi r_\chi^2(t_G)\ , \ee { where $t_G$ is the time at which eq.
+(2.27) is satisfied. } In practice, the thermalization time occurs before $t_G$ for some parameter choices, in which case eq. (\ref{eq:rchit1}) does not apply after $t>t_{th}$.